Peugeot 5008

 The Peugeot 5008 is a series of automobiles produced by the French manufacturer Peugeot since 2009.
-Originally a mid-size MPV in classification, for model year 2017 it was reclassified as a mid-size crossover SUV.
-Five- and seven-seat versions have been available.
-Its engine range mimics the Peugeot 3008.
+Originally a compact MPV in classification, since 2017, it was reclassified as a mid-size crossover SUV.
+Five- and seven-seat versions have been available and its engine range is the same as that used in the Peugeot 3008.

 First generation (T87; 2009)

 The first generation was unveiled in July 2009, and officially went on sale in November 2009.
-The 5008’s introduction coincided with the promotion of Peugeot design director Gilles Vidal, whose influence was already beginning to show itself in the firm’s models, promising a renaissance in styling direction.
+The 5008's introduction coincided with the promotion of Peugeot design director Gilles Vidal, whose influence was already beginning to show itself in the firm's models, promising a renaissance in styling direction.

 The 5008 shares core structure and mechanical components with the first generation Peugeot 3008.
 The 5008 was awarded 2010 MPV of the Year by What Car? magazine.
 Owing to its spacious interior and futuristic design, the 5008 has been developed a loyal fan base who colloquially refer to the car as the 'Space Wagon'.

 Facelift

 The first generation received a facelift in October 2013.
-The facelift has also brought a refreshed engine line-up that now includes the PureTech three-cylinder petrol, and the newer BlueHDi diesel options.
+The facelift has also brought a refreshed engine line-up that includes the PureTech three-cylinder petrol, and the newer BlueHDi diesel options.